donquixote2u/MP.sh/README.md

 INSTALLATION

-1) Make sure that you have MPD and MPC installed and running.
+1) Make sure that you have MPD and MPC installed and running, and your ID3 tags populated.

 2) You need a webserver running on the same host that will be your music player;  that webserver must support shell scripts  (cgi).
 A sample Lighttpd config file is included above, but it is set up for the Tiny Core Linux distro; yours will vary, but but the important part is enabling the webserver to run shell scripts as cgi.